Part II: Steps and processes involved in reporting and managing suspected misconduct

 7.2.16 Both employees and former employees found to have breached the Code have the right to seek review of the determination under s33 of the Public Service Act 1999 (PS Act).
 Seeking a review will not operate to stay the finding of breach or, in the case of employees, consideration of any sanction.
 For further information see Part III, Section 9 of on Review of actions and other review optionsof this guide.

-7.2.17 An employee found to have breached the Code must be informed of the breach determination before any sanction can be imposed (clause 6.4 of the Directions).
+7.2.17 An employee found to have breached the Code must be informed of the breach determination before any sanction can be imposed (section 64 of the Directions).
 A letter to the employee for this purpose could: